magento/devdocs/src/contributor-guide/contributing.md

 ### Customize deployed instances {#customize-deployed-instances}

-In some cases a custom environment is necessary in order to test an issue, or a pull request, to achieve such need there are a set of commands that combined with the [Deploy vanilla Magento instance](#vanilla-pr) or [Deploy instance based on PR changes](#deploy-pr) will allow you to customize your deployed instance environment.
+In some cases a custom environment is necessary in order to test an issue, or a pull request, to achieve such a need there are a set of commands that, combined with the [Deploy vanilla Magento instance](#vanilla-pr) or [Deploy instance based on PR changes](#deploy-pr), will allow you to customize your deployed instance environment.

 #### Magento Edition: